Skip to main content

 Sorting

 Chain orderBy() with asc() or desc().
-Multiple orderBy() calls define a multi-column sort:
+Multiple orderBy() calls define a multi-column sort.
+Dot notation is supported for sorting by nested fields.

 use FQL\Enum\Sort;